HMRC Payments on account: what they are & when to pay your tax bill

 ‘Payments on account’ are to do with paying your tax bill in the UK via HMRC (typically if you are self-employed).
 They are advance payments due every January and July and designed to split up your tax bill into more manageable chunks.
 However, as the tax bill can be one of the largest business outgoings, Payments on account often cause confusion and anxiety among business owners.
 This is why we’ve put together this short guide, at Sampson Fielding in Mayfair, London - we are a team of chartered accountants and business advisors and this overview is to help you take steps confidently in your business.

-Introduction to payments on account & your tax bill with HMRC
+Introduction to Payments on account & your tax bill with HMRC

 Tax season can be a perplexing time for many individuals in the UK, especially when it comes to making payments on account.
 To demystify this aspect of taxation, let's delve into what payments on account are and how they impact your financial responsibilities.